 Many are afraid of breast cancer, but to see the picture, women have a greater risk of dying from heart disease than from all cancers combined.
 So, taking care of your heart is the best you can do.
 For these shocking revelations, let us explore the causes of high blood pressure in-depth:

 - Some women gain extra pounds during menopause.
-Carrying a little extra weight puts more strain on your arteries, which makes you prone to high blood pressure.
+Carrying a little extra weight puts more strain on your arteries, making you prone to high blood pressure.

 - Menopause discomforts can sometimes be so annoying that it stresses you out and makes you feel anxious.
-This can also have a negative impact on your blood pressure.
+This is also negative to your blood pressure.

 Eileen of A.Vogel looks at how menopause affects high blood pressure in women [8:05]: